 Bitcoin Tokenomics: Proof of Work, Mining and Halving Cycles

-Tokenomics, as one can imagine, refers to the economics of a token.
-Similar to how fiat currencies, like the dollar, are issued by governments and regulated through monetary policy, tokenomics refers to the rules and functions revolving around cryptocurrency.
+Tokenomics refers to the economics of a token.
+Similar to how fiat currencies are issued by governments and regulated through monetary policy, tokenomics refers to the rules and functions revolving around cryptocurrency.

 Here are all of the ins and outs of bitcoin’s tokenomics, why its supply is fixed and how it works.

 The miners contribute to the network behind the scenes by validating transactions to fulfill this gap.
-In exchange, the first miner to verify all transactions on a block in the blockchain will receive a reward — approximately 6.25 bitcoins as of writing in 2022.
-However, this will change over time as a result of bitcoin’s “halving.”
+In exchange, the first miner to verify all transactions on a block in the blockchain will receive a reward — approximately 6.25 bitcoins as of May 2023.
+However, this will change over time as a result of bitcoin’s halving.

 How Bitcoin Halving Cycles Work

-The bitcoin halving cycle is when the rewards miners receive for completing a block are halved.
-It occurs once every four years.
+The bitcoin halving cycle is when the reward miners receive for completing a block is reduced by half.
+It occurs about once every four years.

 This is why bitcoin volatility usually picks up every four years or so.
-Currently, each block reward for miners is 6.25 bitcoins but this will drop to 3.125 bitcoins in the next cycle on March 21, 2024.
+Currently, each block reward for miners is 6.25 bitcoins, but this will drop to 3.125 bitcoins after the next halving event, which is expected to occur in April 2024.

 Why Does Bitcoin Have Limited Supply?

-So, why can there only be 21 million bitcoins?
-Bitcoin has a limited or capped supply to fulfill its purpose as a monetary system.
-Limited supply accomplishes the element of scarcity.
-The other characteristics of money are:
+So, why are there only 21 million bitcoins?
+Bitcoin has a limited, or capped, supply to fulfill its purpose as a monetary system.

 How Long Would It Take To Mine One Bitcoin?